How to resolve a problem at work

 Your employer might have concerns about your conduct, your absence from work or the way you are doing your job.

 If they raise these concerns informally with you or as part of a performance review, it is generally best to try to agree a solution then.
-Otherwise these issues could lead to disciplinary action, including dismissal in more serious cases.
+Or these issues could lead to disciplinary action, including dismissal in more serious cases.

 Where to get help

 If you have tried to sort the problem informally, you should seek advice before taking matters further.

 The Labour Relations Agency (LRA) offers free, confidential and impartial advice on all employment issues.

 If you are a trade union member, you can contact your trade union representative for advice and support on employment issues.